-In a more positive vein, Union St-Gilloise, one the big names from the 1930s, gained promotion through the back door in 2015 to the Second.
+Union St-Gilloise, one the big names from the 1930s, gained promotion through the back door in 2015 to the Second.
 In 2018, Brighton & Hove Albion owner/chairman Tony Bloom took over the venerable club.
 In 2019, almost as bizarrely, Union even came close to a Europa League play-off.
 Union’s bucolic ground sits amid urban forest south of Brussels city centre, an easy hop from the Eurostar terminus at Midi station.

 Despite all the Heysel notoriety, the Belgian capital still attracts the romantic neutral.
 Quaint local teams form the fabric of the lower leagues.
 Many disappear, some amalgamate.
 The names alone are worthy of a boy’s comic – Daring Club, Royal Racing White, Skill FC de Bruxelles.